sumitkanoje/sumitkanoje.github.io/Experiments/Submit-Form-without-Page-Refresh-with-jQuery-AJAX/readme.md

 ## Submit Form without Page Refresh with jQuery AJAX

 Ajax is a JavaScript based web development technology used for building asynchronous application.
 Ajax can send and receive date in the background (without page refreshing or redirecting).
-We need to use XMLHttpRequest object for working with ajax but jQuery library made it more easy to working with ajax by using jQuery.ajax, jQuery.get, jQuery.post methods.
+We need to use `XMLHttpRequest` object for working with ajax but jQuery library made it more easy to working with ajax by using `jQuery.ajax`, `jQuery.get`, `jQuery.post` methods.

 In this post I have a simple html contact us form example that takes information(name, email, subject and message) from user.
 When user submit the form data send asynchronously to the server.
-PHP receives XMLHttpRequest request and process data from server side.
+PHP receives `XMLHttpRequest` request and process data from server side.

 ####HTML Markup
 Let's take a look at html markup.
 We have a basic html contact us form